dunn/modernphilosophy/modernphilosophy.markdown

 _Thomas Aquinas synthesized Aristotelian and Christian thought into a nearly seamless whole.
 It is not an exaggeration to say that every philosopher for the next five hundred years stood in his shadow._

 _Like Aristotle, Aquinas is an empiricist in both senses of the term: he thinks that all the materials for knowledge come from sensation, and that all justifications ultimately depend on experience.
-He is also an existentialist, in the sense discussed [above](#epistemology).
+He is also an existentialist, in the sense discussed in the [Glossary](#epistemology).
 Despite his often technical formulations, Aquinas aims to give a commonsensical account of metaphysics and epistemology, just as Aristotle did._

 _Our first reading is a short statement of Aquinas's views on the cosmological argument.
 This argument for the existence of God, in its crudest form, runs thus:_